TylerHillery/TylerHillery.github.io/content/pages/about.md

 I enjoy learning about the rapidly evolving data landscape.
 To see for yourself take a look at all the different [technologies](http://46eybw2v1nh52oe80d3bi91u-wpengine.netdna-ssl.com/wp-content/uploads/2021/12/2021-MAD-Landscape-v3.pdf).
 You can find the technologies I am particularly interested in by checking out my [first post](https://tylerhillery.github.io/welcome.html#welcome).

 I completed my undergrad Dec 2019 with a B.S. in Finance.
 During my undergrad I worked as a research assistant and helped co-author a paper based on grit & it's application in the hiring process.
-I have been accepted into Georgia Tech's M.S. in Analytics program with a focus on Computational Analytics[^1] which starts Fall 2022.

 I am in well versed in: